Cabana/jquery.cabana.cabanaOutLoud/README.md

   pauseClass: [string] // The class added to the pause button.
 Default is "col_pause".

   stopClass: [string] // The class added to the play button.
 Default is "col_play".

-  controlsContainerClass: [string] // The class of the element where the controls will be placed.
-Default is "cabanaoutloud-controls-container".

   textContainerSelector: [string] // A selector matching the element containing the text to read.
 Default is "[data-cabanaoutloud-read-this]".